me-sakthivel/me-sakthivel/README.md

-### Hi there 👋
+Hola,I'm Sakthivel 👋

+😄 People call me Endless.

+🌱 Currently appearing Computer Science & Engineering first year.

+🔭 Just a random guy who loves coding & tech and enthusiastic.

+📫 Find me tree,here it is linktr.ee/me_sakthivel
 <!--
 **me-sakthivel/me-sakthivel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🔭 Just a random guy who loves coding & tech and enthusiastic
+- 🌱 Currently appearing Computer Science & Engineering first year
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 People call me Endless
 - ⚡ Fun fact: ...
 -->